Game Boy™ Classic

 To reduce electromagnetic interference, Nintendo developed a revised version with a better shielded cable and sold it under the designation DMG-04A.

 Game Boy™ Battery Case

-The battery case uses four replaceable C batteries for power.
-The battery compartment provides about 40 hours of additional power.
+Nintendo's battery case (DMG-05) uses four replaceable C batteries to supply about 40 hours of additional power to the Game Boy.
 Compared to the rechargeable battery (DMG-03), the battery case is significantly larger and heavier.
 The battery case was only released in Japan and ist nowadays almost impossible to find.